MvRens/Tapeti/docs/tapeticmd.rst

 -s <method>, --serialization <method>
   The method used to serialize the message for import or export.
 Valid options: SingleFileJSON, EasyNetQHosepipe.
 Defaults to SingleFileJSON.
 See Serialization methods below for more information.

+--maxrate <messages per second>
+  The maximum amount of messages per second to import.

 Either input, message or pipe is required.

 Example: